-Bottom liner – use some kind of fertilizer and make sure it’s providing the N-P-K macronutrients.
+Bottom liner – use some kind of good aquarium plant fertilizer and make sure it’s providing the N-P-K macronutrients.
 Visit the link to learn which ones contain the key nutrients for the best plant growth possible.

-Here’s a nifty secret: dwarf spike-rush REALLY loves iron.
+Here’s a nifty secret: dwarf hairgrass REALLY loves iron.
 Dosing some iron can make a difference in your end results.

 As with most aquatic plants, injecting some CO2 will definitely benefit dwarf hairgrass: